motdotla/dotenv/README.md

 Default: `utf8`

-You may specify the encoding of your file containing environment variables using this option.
+You may specify the encoding of your file containing environment variables.

 ```js
 require('dotenv').config({ encoding: 'base64' })